MobleyLab/drug-computing/uci-pharmsci/getting-started.md

 Type "help", "copyright", "credits" or "license" for more information.
 >>>
 ```
+(yours may list a different, more recent Python version.)

 Type `exit()` or ctrl-d ("control-d") to leave the python shell.